Seneca-ICTOER/software-testing/docs/D-Debugging/other-tools-3.md

 ## Debug and Release Builds

-Most of the Visual Studio project you build are built in debug mode.
+Most of the Visual Studio projects are built in debug mode.
 The mode can be selected from a drop down near the top of the Visual Studio IDE.
 When in debug mode, the code is compiled such that:

 - it links to a set of libraries which have been compiled in debug mode,
 - It includes debugging information in an associated program database file that allows it to tell you exact line numbers on which errors occurred,
 - It does not optimize the code to make it as fast as possible,
 - It might include additional runtime checks to pick up errors that would normally not be picked up.

-When you switch your build two release mode, it no longer includes all the debugging information into the project, links to libraries which were not compiled in debug mode, and runs the optimizer to produce the fastest running code possible.
+When you switch to release mode, it no longer includes all the debugging information into the project, links to libraries which were not compiled in debug mode, and runs the optimizer to produce the fastest running code possible.
 While you are developing your program, you should always build in debug mode.
-You should only switch two release mode when you are ready to produce a production version of your software.
+You should only switch to release mode when you are ready to produce a production version of your software.
 Although the debug versions will run much slower, they give you all the tools necessary to debug the program while it is under development.